On the first day of spring, Beatrice and her daughter Jaclyn take their candles to church to be blessed.

 Lord Snordwich always had bread in his buttery for those in need, but with him away until who knows when, there is no telling what kind of charity his staff will offer.

-Beatrice tells Elvina that she and Henry will do whatever they can to help.
+Beatrice assures Elvina that she and Henry will do whatever they can to help.